-This immersion practicum for DNP students provides a learning experience for the integration and synthesis of practice inquiry, leadership and advanced practice.
-The practicum occurs in an area of advanced practice consistent with the student's personal learning objectives and program outcomes.
-The personal learning objectives serve as the basis for evaluation of the immersion practicum.
+This clinical immersion practicum for DNP students provides a learning experience for the integration and synthesis of practice inquiry, leadership and advanced practice.
+The practicum occurs in an area of advanced practice consistent with the student's personal learning objectives and the DNP program outcomes.
+Course objectives and personal learning objectives serve as the basis for evaluation of the DNP Residency

-NU 800 - Translation Project I & II
+NU 800 - DNP Project I & II

-Credits: up to 4 credits per semester (2T, 2C/1:4.5)
+Credits: Credits up to 4 credits per semester